Dunkirk

-Dunkirk (/dʌnˈkɜːrk/ dun-KURK; /ˈdʌnkɜːrk/ DUN-kurk; Dunkerque /fr/; Picard: Dunkèke; Duunkerke; Duinkerke or Duinkerken) is a major port city in the department of Nord in northern France.
+Dunkirk (/dʌnˈkɜːrk/ dun-KURK; /ˈdʌnkɜːrk/ DUN-kurk; Dunkerque /fr/; Picard: Dunkèke; Duunkerke; Duinkerke or Duinkerken) is a major port city in the department of Nord, and the region of Hauts-de-France, northern France.
 It lies on the North Sea, 10 km from the Belgian border.
 It has the third-largest French harbour.
-The population of the commune in 2019 was 86,279.
+The population of the commune is about 86,000.

 Etymology and language use

 The name of Dunkirk derives from West Flemish dun(e) 'dune' or 'dun' and kerke 'church', thus 'church in the dunes'.
-A smaller town 25 km (15 miles) farther up the Flemish coast originally shared the same name, but was later renamed Oostduinkerke(n) in order to avoid confusion.
+A smaller town 25 km (15 miles) farther up the Flemish coast originally shared the same name, but it was later renamed Oostduinkerke ('East Dunkirk') in order to avoid confusion.

 Until the middle of the 20th century, French Flemish (the local variety of Dutch) was commonly spoken.